Skip to content

 rocky retention-status

-MODEL CONFIGURED DAYS WAREHOUSE DAYS
+MODEL CONFIGURED WAREHOUSE IN SYNC

 Flags:

---models <dir>Models directory (defaults to models/).
+--models <dir> Models directory (defaults to models/).

---model <name>Scope the report to a single model.
+--model <name> Scope the report to a single model.

 Rocky can isolate catalogs to specific Databricks workspaces using the Unity Catalog workspace bindings API.
 Each binding declares both a workspace ID and an access level (READ_WRITE or READ_ONLY).